This topic describes how to create and use a clustered columnar index (CCI).

 Limits

-To create a CCI, make sure that the data types of the primary key, sort key, and partition key meet the requirements.
+To create a CCI in a table, make sure that the data types of the primary key, sort key, and partition key meet the requirements.
 For more information, see the "Limits on data types" section of this topic.

-Only common DDL statements can be executed on a table on which a CCI is created.
+Only common DDL statements can be executed on a table in which a CCI is created.
 For more information, see the "Limits on DDL statements" section of this topic.

-To change the data type of a column by using a DDL statement on a table on which a CCI is created, make sure that the new data type meets the requirements.
+To change the data type of a column by using a DDL statement in a table in which a CCI is created, make sure that you change the column to a supported data type.
 For more information, see the "Limits on DDL statements" section of this topic.

 Limits on data types